vanessagraber/glitchrises/README.md

 ## Description

-The Jupyter notebook contains code to integrate the TOV equations for a specific neutron star crust model and calculate the mutual friction coefficients $\mathcal{B}$ as a function of cylindrical radius $\tilde{r}$ and relative mass fraction $\Delta M /M$.
-It subsequently allows numerical integration of a simple three-component neutron star toy model, providing the time evolution of the angular velocities $\Omega_{\rm sf}, \Omega_{\rm core}$ and $\Omega_{\rm crust}$, to determine the shape of the glitch rise of a Vela-like pulsar.
+The Jupyter notebook contains code to integrate the TOV equations for a specific neutron star crust model and calculate the mutual friction coefficients as a function of cylindrical radius and relative mass fraction.
+It subsequently allows numerical integration of a simple three-component neutron star toy model, providing the time evolution of the angular velocities, to determine the shape of the glitch rise of a Vela-like pulsar.

 The .txt file contains the microscopic parameters for the inner crust as given in Table 1 of Graber et al. (2018).